PEER REVIEW PROCESS

 – the article cannot be published for reasons indicated by the referee.

-1. Justified opinions stated in a review are binding on the author of the reviewed submission and are necessary for the further processing of the text.
+8. Justified opinions stated in a review are binding on the author of the reviewed submission and are necessary for the further processing of the text.
 The author is to take into account the referees’ recommendations and amend the text accordingly.
-Non-compliance with their recommendations must be justified by the author.
+Non-compliance with the referees' recommendations must be justified by the author.
 When a recommendation is made for the author to introduce amendments, all reviewers have the right to re-examine the text.

-3. The reviewer sends a review using an appropriate review form to the e-mail address of the Editorial Team or logs into the Journal’s website and fills in an online review form.
+10. The reviewer sends a review, using an appropriate review form, to the e-mail address of the Editorial Team or logs into the Journal’s website and fills in an online review form.

-5. Reviewers are bound by confidentiality, so they are to keep all information they receive from the Editorial Team secret.
-Reviewers are not to use their knowledge about the reviewed work in any way, neither prior to or after its publication.
+12. Reviewers are bound by confidentiality and all the information they receive from the Editorial Team should be kept secret.
+Reviewers are not to use their knowledge of the reviewed manuscript in any way, either prior to its publication or after its being rejected.

-8. The processing of a submission ends when the Editorial Team rejects or accepts it and notifies the author about this fact.
+15. The processing of a submission ends when the Editorial Team rejects it and notifies the author about this fact.

-9. Once a year, we publish on-line an updated list of all reviewers who collaborate with the Editorial Team.
+16. An updated list of all reviewers (including their affliations) who collaborated with the Editorial Team in a given year is published on-line annually.
 For a specific issue, a full list of reviewers is published in print and online.

 Referee's Report Form